sidney-lane/myslhorses/horseSafety/README.md

 ## Implementation Details
 - May be able to select by creator for ALL rather than need to find them (`JJ Cerna`)
+- Use Config flags for variables that may change or could be modular.
+-

 ## Menu
 It should be menu driven and include